MicrosoftDocs/cpp-docs/docs/mfc/windows-sockets-using-class-casyncsocket.md

 ---
 # Windows Sockets: Using Class `CAsyncSocket`

 This article explains how to use class [`CAsyncSocket`](../mfc/reference/casyncsocket-class.md).
-Be aware that this class encapsulates the Windows Sockets API at a very low level. `CAsyncSocket` is for use by programmers who know network communications in detail but want the convenience of callbacks for notification of network events.
+This class encapsulates the Windows Sockets API at a very low level. `CAsyncSocket` is for use by programmers who know network communications in detail but want the convenience of callbacks for notification of network events.
 Based on this assumption, this article provides only basic instruction.
-You should probably consider using `CAsyncSocket` if you want Windows Sockets' ease of dealing with multiple network protocols in an MFC application but do not want to sacrifice flexibility.
+You should probably consider using `CAsyncSocket` if you want Windows Sockets' ease of dealing with multiple network protocols in an MFC application but don't want to sacrifice flexibility.
 You might also feel that you can get better efficiency by programming the communications more directly yourself than you could using the more general alternative model of class `CSocket`.

 `CAsyncSocket` is documented in the *MFC Reference*.
 Visual C++ also supplies the Windows Sockets specification, located in the Windows SDK.
 The details are left to you.
-Visual C++ does not supply a sample application for `CAsyncSocket`.
+Visual C++ doesn't supply a sample application for `CAsyncSocket`.

-If you are not highly knowledgeable about network communications and want a simple solution, use class [`CSocket`](../mfc/reference/csocket-class.md) with a `CArchive` object.
+If you aren't highly knowledgeable about network communications and want a simple solution, use class [`CSocket`](../mfc/reference/csocket-class.md) with a `CArchive` object.
 See [Windows Sockets: Using Sockets with Archives](../mfc/windows-sockets-using-sockets-with-archives.md) for more information.

 This article covers: